Sepehrman/mini-project-1/README.md

 ## Results Summary

 Model performance was evaluated using a validation split of the training data.
 Multiple regression models were compared to assess their ability to predict hourly bike rental demand.
-The polynomial regression model achieved the best overall performance, as it was able to capture the non-linear relationships between time-based features, weather conditions, and rental demand that were identified during exploratory data analysis.

 ### Model Comparison (Validation Set)